Ahluma-Nkqayi/Ahluma-Nkqayi-E-Portfolio/README.md

 **Action:** I prepared by researching questions, setting up a professional environment, and practicing responses using the STAR method.
 I maintained eye contact and spoke clearly during the recording.

 **Result:** The exercise built my self-confidence, highlighted my strengths in clarity and tone, and identified areas to improve.
-This practice prepared me for real interviews.
+The self-assessment helped me see that while my structure was strong, I could improve by adding specific outcomes—like ‘my solution reduced project delays by 2 days.’
+This insight will shape how I prepare for real interviews.

 ---